Jackysi/advancedtomato/release/src/router/dnscrypt/README.markdown

 Description
 -----------

-dnscrypt-proxy provides local service which can be used directly as your local resolver or as a DNS forwarder, authenticating requests using the DNSCrypt protocol and passing them to an upstream server, by default OpenDNS.
+`dnscrypt-proxy` provides local service which can be used directly as your local resolver or as a DNS forwarder, authenticating requests using the DNSCrypt protocol and passing them to an upstream server.

 The DNSCrypt protocol uses high-speed high-security elliptic-curve cryptography and is very similar to [DNSCurve](http://dnscurve.org/),